-- \ The 2009 release cultivar 'Barlow'.
+The 2009 release cultivar 'Barlow'.
 Barlow is also a derivative cultivar of Sumai3.
 Hence it has medium resistance to FHB is based on fhb1 from Sumai3.
 The level of resistance of Barlow is close to Alsen and Faller, very popular HRSW cultivars in the spring region.
 However, Barlow has high yield than Alsen and Glenn, the number one cultivar in the spring region, very good leaf disease package compared to Glenn, and excellent quality attributes.
 Barlow has wide adaptation.
 It performs very well in all ND environments, including the Western dry land regions of ND.
-Barlow was grown on about 1% of 6.7 million wheat acres in ND.
-Barlow was also grown in neighboring states of MN, SD and MT. - The 2007 release 'Faller' was the second leading cultivar in wheat acreages after Glenn in ND (17 and 15% of ND wheat acreages in 2009 and 2010, respectively) and the leading cultivar in MN since 2009 (21 and 30% of MN wheat acreages in 2009 and 2010, respectively).
+In 2011, Barlow was the third leading cultivar-after Glenn and Faller, both NDSU cultivars released by this program- in ND with 8.5% of about 6.4 million wheat acres in ND.
+Barlow was also grown in neighboring states of MN, SD and MT.

+- The 2007 release 'Faller' was the second leading cultivar in wheat acreages after Glenn in ND since 2009 with 11.4% in 2011.
+Faller was grown on 17 and 15% of ND wheat acreages in 2009 and 2010, respectively.
+Faller is also the leading cultivar in MN since 2009.
+Faller occupied 21 and 30% of MN wheat acreages in 2009 and 2010, respectively.
 Faller is a derivative cultivar of Sumai3.
 Hence it has medium resistance to FHB, similar to Alsen.
 Faller is a very high yielding cultivar with very good leaf disease package compared to Glenn and medium protein content.
 Faller is recommended for high rainfall and FHB prone spring wheat regions.
 It is the first NDSU cultivar with such high yield potential.
-Faller was also grown in other neighboring states of SD and MT. - \ 'Howard' HRSW wheat variety was released in 2006 with good FHB resistance level comparable to 'Steele-ND'.
-Both Howard and Steele-ND have FHB resistance different from Alsen (Sumai3).
-Howard has wide adaptation and recommended mainly, for the regions where Reeder and Alsen are grown because of its high yield level and good leaf diseases resistances package.
-Howard main attributes are FHB resistance, high yield and quality, and excellent leaf disease package compared to Alsen and Reeder.
-In 2010, Howard was grown on about 5% of ND wheat acreages.
-Howard was also grown in other neighboring states of SD and MT.

-- \ 'Glenn' released in 2005 is has been the LEADING HRSW cultivar in the spring wheat region replacing since 2008.
+Faller was also grown in other neighboring states of SD and MT. - 'Glenn' released in 2005 is has been the LEADING HRSW cultivar in the spring wheat region replacing since 2008.
+In 2011, Glenn was covering about 1.2 million acres in ND only (18.1% of total ND wheat).
 Glenn replaced Alsen that dominated the wheat production for 5 years since 2003.
 Glenn with parentages involving both Sumai-3 and Steele-ND has higher FHB resistance level (better than Alsen variety).
 In addition Glenn has excellent quality attributes allowing it to be the quality standard by the Wheat Quality Council and the industry in the USA.
 Based on the US-Wheat Associates survey (OVA), Glenn is now the most preferred cultivar by the wheat importers worldwide.
 Glenn is expected to dominate the wheat production for some years.
 In 2009, Glenn was grown on 25% (about 1.7 million acres) of ND wheat acreages.
-Glennwas also grown in neighboring states of MN, SD and MT. - The 2004 HRSW release, 'Steele-ND' has good FHB resistance level and wide adaptation is now a major grown cultivar in the spring wheat region.
-Steele-ND has been grown on about 5% of ND acreages in the past two years.
-It is recommended mainly, for the regions where Reeder and Alsen are grown because of many attributes including high yield level.
-It expected that Steele-ND will replace significant acreages of Alsen and Reeder across all the State and probably other cultivars in the region.
+Glenn was also grown in neighboring states of MN, SD and MT. - Many other NDSU releases such as the 2004 HRSW release 'Steele-ND' and 'Howard' released in 2006, both have good FHB resistance level different from Alsen (Sumai3) are grown on substantial acreages in the spring wheat region.